SWIFT Money Transfer: The Ultimate Guide

 In a nutshell, SWIFT money transfer mostly refers to international wire transfers happening over the SWIFT network.
 Let's try to understand SWIFT Money transfer with a simple example:

 Imagine you are an exporter in Bangalore expecting a SWIFT payment from a client in the United States.
 You have an account with Axis Bank, and your client needs your account details, including your account number and the branch-specific SWIFT code.
+Find out the right SWIFT Code for your bank right here

 The client then visits their bank, say Bank of America, to initiate the SWIFT money transfer.
 Bank of America sends a SWIFT message through the secure SWIFT network to Axis Bank’s Bangalore branch.
 Upon receiving this message, Axis Bank processes the payment and credits the funds to your account.

-What is a SWIFT Money Code?
+What is a SWIFT Money Transfer Code?

 A SWIFT code is a unique 8- or 11-character alphanumeric identifier assigned to banks and financial institutions.
 It contains essential information about the institution’s country, location, and branch.

-Breakdown of a typical SWIFT Money code:
+Breakdown of a typical SWIFT Money Transfer code:

 - The Bank Code (4 letters): The first four characters of a SWIFT code represent the institution's unique identifier.
 They could be letters or numbers, such as "BARC" for Barclays Bank or "HSBC" for HSBC Bank.